 <img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

-There are many regulations for good business practices (GxP), and even when the guidance is contradicting, all sources agree on one topic.
-If you work in the pharmaceutical sector, you should comply with the good manufacturing practices (GMP) and good distribution practices (GDP); you must produce, handle, store, and transport your products in qualified facilities with qualified equipment, using validated processes.
-This guide explains everything you need to know about the validation, qualification, and mapping processes.
+There are many GxP guidelines for good business practices, and even when the guidance is contradictory, all sources agree on one thing: if you work in the pharmaceutical or medical device sector, you must comply with Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP).
+You must produce, handle, store, and transport your temperature-sensitive products in qualified facilities with validated equipment, using compliant processes that meet regulatory requirements.
+This guide explains everything you need to know about the validation process, qualification, and mapping—critical parts of any quality management system (QMS).

 What Is a Validation?